The PFTrack Workspace comprises of several windows and tool areas, and forms the main space where tracking operations are carried out.

 (1): Access documentation.
 By default this will open the online documentation page in an external web browser.

-(2): Log in to online PFUser Support, where support tickets can be opened to request help from The Pixel Farm's support team.
+(2): Access In-App User Support, where support tickets can be opened to request help from The Pixel Farm's support team.

 (3): Open the Notifications window, showing important messages from The Pixel Farm.